xakepp35/kaptain/README.md

 ```

 2. Build backend

-2.1 Install go
+ - Install go

 https://golang.org/doc/install

-2.2 build backend
+ - Build backend

 ```
 go build
 ```

 3. Set up environment

+ - Make sure you  are logged in a kubernetes, have valid config with access token with proper RBAC rights

-Following variables are to be set
+ - Following variables are to be set:

 ```
 API_PORT":"8765",
 KUBE_CONFIG_PATH: "/home/user/.kube/config"